 A more effective way of dealing with things

 Stephen Covey teaches this concept as part of a timeless principle in his best-selling book, “The 7 Habits of Highly Effective People”.
 He refers to the areas where we have control and influence in our lives as a Circle of Concern and a Circle of Influence.
-A simple way that I’ve remembered this is by imagining the circle of influence as a circle of control, meaning that within that circle are only the things over which I actually have true control over.
-Within the circle of concern are the things that make up our everyday lives and have an effect on us in one way or another, yet we aren’t in direct control over them.
+An easy way that I’ve remembered this is by imagining the circle of influence as a circle of control, meaning that within that circle are only the things over which I actually have control over.
+Within the circle of concern are the things that make up our everyday lives and affect us in one way or another, yet we aren’t in direct control over them.

 Identifying and defining which circle various aspects of our lives fall within allows us to choose how we can deal with those things.
 Again, it’s the foundation for progress.

 Our base human nature tends to distort the image of these circles.
 We seem to have a natural tendency to want to have control over things which we don’t rightfully have influence over, or even less constructively – blame another person or a situation for us not wanting to take responsibility for something we have influence over.
 That’s reactive behavior, and it never produces lasting, constructive results, often ends up hurting other people and ourselves.

 “Reactive” people are those who don’t take responsibility for their own actions or lives.
 They often blame another person or situation when they get upset or raise their voices.
 They react to moods, situations and the actions of others.
 It may seem a hard pattern to break when it has been a habit for someone to behave reactively for years, but with desire and persistence, it will happen.
 It’s a choice any person can become “proactive” with practice.

 Proactive people are those who recognize that they are responsible for their own choices, basing those choices on timeless principles which empower them to make a productive change and have greater influence in their own lives as well as helping others to do the same.